varabyte/kobweb/README.md

 ### CSS 2 Kobweb

-One of our main project contributors created a site called [CSS 2 Kobweb](https://opletter.github.io/css2kobweb/) which aims to simplify the process of converting CSS examples to equivalent Kobweb ComponentStyle and/or Modifier declarations.
+One of our main project contributors created a site called [CSS 2 Kobweb](https://opletter.github.io/css2kobweb/) which aims to simplify the process of converting CSS examples to equivalent Kobweb `CssStyle` and/or `Modifier` declarations.

 ![CSS 2 Kobweb example](https://github.com/varabyte/media/raw/main/kobweb/images/css/css2kobweb.png)